-When it comes to your house extension design idea, if you can’t decide between enclosing a new extension with a wall or going open plan, consider fitting sliding pocket doors, giving you the best of both worlds.
+When it comes to your house extension ideas, if you can’t decide between enclosing a new extension with a wall or going open plan with your layout, consider fitting sliding pocket doors, giving you the best of both worlds.
 When closed, sliding flush doors can give the appearance of a wall, but when open they can disappear within the wall, presenting a clear opening.

 As well as ambient lighting to provide basic background light for everyday activities, include accent lighting in the form of directional spotlights, uplights, downlights, wall washes, baffled (concealed source) lights, table lamps and standard lamps to create light and shade, which is key for atmosphere.
 Add decorative lamps, for instance, above a kitchen island or dining table as feature lighting.

 Contemporary extensions with glass walls, polished stone or concrete floors and crisp, clean lines can look fantastic, but they can also create acoustic problems as sound reverberates from one solid flat surface to another.
-Such problems need to be overcome by introducing soft sound-absorbent materials into the room.
+Such problems need to be overcome by introducing methods of soundproofing and noise control, such as by using soft sound-absorbent materials.

 However, rugs, curtains and soft furniture are not always appropriate — in a dining or kitchen area, for instance.
 An alternative is to fit some form of acoustic panels.
 These can be fitted to the walls as textured profiled panels like wall art, or flat panels printed with any chosen image.

-Position window openings to frame the best views and to improve privacy — by screening off any unsightly external features or neighbouring properties.
-Options include projecting bay windows and oriel windows set at an angle, with one or both reveals designed to act as a blinker.
+Take the opportunity when extending to position window openings to frame the best views and to improve privacy — by screening off any unsightly external features or neighbouring properties.

-Think about the shape of the window and the height of the cill, too — narrow elongated windows can create wonderful panoramic aspects, or be designed to frame a particular landscape view.
+Great options when it comes to window styles include projecting bay windows and oriel windows set at an angle, huge picture windows, swathes of sliding or bifold doors and even high level clerestory windows.
+Narrow elongated windows can create wonderful panoramic aspects, or be designed to frame a particular landscape view.
 Low-level windows can be effective at creating views when sitting or lying in bed.